Shine FM

 By Okello Solomon

-Members of the Lango community have raised concerns about irregular pricing for soybeans and maize, pointing to a growing issue in agricultural economics—especially in regions shifting toward new cash crops.
+Members of the Lango community have raised concerns about irregular pricing for soybeans and maize, highlighting a growing issue in agricultural economics—especially in regions shifting towards new cash crops.

-At the launch of the Jane Acilo Foundation in oyam town council yesterday, Rev Canon Capt.
-Esao Omara Ejon addressed the gathering, noting that the recent instability in soybean and maize prices has left many farmers uncertain and disheartened.
+At the launch of the Jane Acilo Foundation in Oyam Town Council yesterday, Rev Canon Capt.
+Esao Omara Ejon addressed the gathering, noting that recent instability in soybean and maize prices has left many farmers uncertain and disheartened.
 Despite their dedication and investment in cultivation, price fluctuations are fostering financial insecurity.
 He said the community, once hopeful for prosperity, is now struggling under the weight of unpredictable returns.

-Peasant farmer Lawrence Ebong from Wii Gweng village in Acaba Sub County voiced frustration over the low market price for soybeans, now selling at just 1,400 UGX per kilogram, compared to the 6,000 UGX he paid for seeds.
-The stark gap between input costs and selling prices is making farming unsustainable for many, especially with rising costs of production.
+Peasant farmer Lawrence Ebong from Wii Gweng village in Acaba Sub county voiced frustration over the low market price for soybeans, now selling at just UGX 1,400 per kilogram, compared to the UGX 6,000 he paid for seeds.
+The stark gap between input costs and selling prices is making farming unsustainable for many, especially with rising production costs.